About Us / Background

 Road cycling is a great opportunity to both do exercise and explore new areas.
 Unlike other sports, cycling allows you to cover long distances.

+Depending on the mood and always taking into consideration that maximum concentration is needed, I have two playlists that help me while working.
 On the one hand rock music from the 80s and early 90s in the former Yugoslavia, being Bajaga & Instruktori and Prljavo Kazaliste the artists I recommend the most.
+On the other hand, there is always time and space for Portuguese traditional Pimba, namely my favourite artist, Quim Barreiros.
+I am his greatest fan!

 ''Our Kind: Who We Are, Where We Came From, Where We Are Going'' by anthropologist Marvin Harris.
 I first read some of his works during my Anthropology course in high school, since then I have been captivated by every single one of his books.
 His writing style makes it really easy to read, and the covered topics are of the greatest interest, from why we look like we do, the rising of complex societies, the reasons behind religion and ideology etc.